 Difference Between Cap Rate and Yield

-The key difference between the cap rate and yield is in the denominator of the equation.
-The cap rate utilizes the property’s current market value, which changes over time.
-The yield calculation utilizes the property’s total cost, which is a static, one time, number.
+The key difference between the cap rate and yield is in the denominator of the equations used to calculate these metrics.
+The cap rate calculation utilizes the property’s current market value, which changes over time.
+The yield calculation utilizes the property’s total cost, which is a static, one time number.

 At the time real estate is purchased, the cap rate and the yield may be similar.
-But, as the market value of the property changes over time, these metrics will drift apart.
+But, as the market value of the property changes over time, the yield and cap rate metrics will drift apart.

 How Does Cap Rate Affect Yield?

 Both the cap rate and the yield are measures of annual returns.
 But, remember, the cap rate uses the property value as a denominator in the formula.
 As property values rise, cap rates fall.
 For example, if a property produces $100,000 in NOI and has a value of $1,000,000, the resulting cap rate is 10%.
 If that same $100,000 in NOI is applied to a $1,200,000 property, the resulting cap rate is 8.3%.